fibo/algebra/README.md

 # algebra

-> Vectors, Matrices; Real, Complex, Quaternion; custom groups and rings for Node.js
+> means completeness and balancing, from the Arabic word الجبر

 > **New**: checkout matrices and vectors made of strings, with [cyclic algebra](#cyclic).